Skip to content

 • Cache Hit Ratio - How effectively the database is using its buffer cache

-• Database Size - Total storage used by the database or server
+• Database Size - Total storage used

 The Replication tab shows the state of database replication when configured.
 The information varies by database: